medcomdk/dk-medcom-acknowledgement/docs/index.md

 # MedCom Acknowledgement - WORK IN PROGRESS!
 <!-- HomePage -->
-This page presents [MedComs](https://www.medcom.dk/) Acknowledgement FHIR&reg;&copy; standard (Dansk: Kvittering).
-The purpose of the standard is to inform how the delivery of the FHIR message went in the Danish healthcare system.
+This page presents [MedCom's](https://www.medcom.dk/) Acknowledgement FHIR&reg;&copy; standard (Dansk: Kvittering).
+The purpose of the standard is to respond to the reception of the original sent FHIR message  and inform how it was received in the Danish healthcare system.
+That is, did the original message comply with the profile and was the receiving system able to save the message data into the system.
 The Acknowledgement is sent as a message and therefore follows the general MedCom FHIR messaging structure, except that the carbon-copy destination is not allowed.
-The Acknowledge message is released when the receiving system receives the sent message from the sending system.
+The Acknowledge message is released when the receiving system receives the originally sent message from the sending system.
+The standard will in time replace the existing standards called <a href="http://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20CONTRL/XML/Dokumentation/" target="_blank">XCTLO2</a> &
+<a href="http://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20CONTRL/XML/Dokumentation/" target="_blank">XCTLO2</a>.

 The Acknowledgement FHIR standard contains following profiles:
 * <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/StructureDefinition-medcom-messaging-acknowledgement.html" target="_blank">MedComAcknowledgementMessage</a>